William E. R. Covell

-William Edward Raab Covell (29 November 1892 - 16 August 1975) was an officer in the U.S. Army from 1915 to 1940 and from 1941 to 1946.
-His highest rank held was major general.
+Major general William Edward Raab Covell (29 November 1892 - 16 August 1975) graduated first in the 1915 West Point class that later became known as the class the stars fell on due to the high number of cadets who went on to attain general officer rank; this was more than any other class in the history of the academy.
+For comparison, out of 164 cadets, two Generals of the Army were Omar Bradley (44th) and Dwight D. Eisenhower (61st).
+Covell served two stints in the U.S. Army, the first was from 1915 to 1940; he was recalled to active service during World War II from 1941 to 1946.

-Early life and education
+Early life

-Covell was born on 29 November 1892 in Washington, D.C.
-On 14 June 1911, he began his studies at the United States Military Academy at West Point, New York.
+Covell was born on 29 November 1892 in Washington, D.C..
+On 14 June 1911, he entered the United States Military Academy at West Point, New York.
 He graduated first in his class of 164 on 12 June 1915 as a member of the class the stars fell on; his Cullum number is 5313.
 Dwight D. Eisenhower was ranked 61st in the same class.

-Career

-Pre-war
+Corp of Engineers

 Covell was commissioned as a second lieutenant in the Corps of Engineers on 12 June 1915 upon graduating from the Military Academy.
 He served as an instructor in the Department of Tactics at the academy in June and July 1915 before departing on his graduation leave.
 In October 1915, he reported for company-level duty at Fort Shafter, Territory of Hawaii.
 While serving at Fort Shafter, Covell was promoted to first lieutenant, Corps of Engineers on 12 January 1916.

-World War I

-Covell wrote "Military Roads on the Island of Oahu" while a lieutenant; the article was published in the November–December 1917 edition of Professional Memoirs.
-He wed Vera Henshaw on 16 July 1917.
+While a lieutenant in Hawaii, Covell wrote "Military Roads on the Island of Oahu"; the article was published in the November–December 1917 edition of Professional Memoirs.

 Covell was promoted to captain, Corps of Engineers on 31 July 1917.
 He returned to the Continental United States in July 1917 and reported for duty with the Second Engineer Regiment at El Paso, Texas, where he was temporarily promoted to major, Corps of Engineers on 5 August 1917.

+World War I

 Covell sailed to France with the Second Engineer Regiment and remained with that unit until 21 October 1917.
 Covell spent several months in school assignments: student officer at the 1st Corps Schools, Gondrecourt, France until 20 November 1917; instructor at the 1st Corps Schools until 19 January 1918; student officer at the British Royal Engineer School, Blendecques, France until 2 February 1918; student officer at the Army School of the Line, Langres, France until 1 May 1918; and Director, 1st Corps Engineer School, Gondrecourt, France until 21 July 1918.

-He was next assigned to the duty with the G3, Headquarters, 1st U.S. Army through the end of the war.
+He was next assigned to the duty with the G3 Headquarters, First Army until the armistice with Germany in November 1918.